 US suspects Russia of launching anti-satellite space weapon

-According to Pentagon officials, the satellite that is suspicious to the US is now in the same orbit as the US government satellite
+According to Pentagon officials, a satellite that the US finds suspicious is currently in the same orbit as a US government satellite

-Pentagon Press Secretary Patrick Ryder stated at a regular briefing that on May 16, Russia allegedly launched a device into space capable of carrying anti-satellite weapons.
-This concerns the latest launch from the Russian military Plesetsk cosmodrome "in the interests of the Ministry of Defense" of the Soyuz-2.1b carrier rocket with military satellites.
+Pentagon Press Secretary Patrick Ryder stated at a regular briefing that Russia allegedly launched a device into space on May 16 that is capable of carrying anti-satellite weapons.
+This refers to the latestlaunch from the Russian military cosmodrome Plesetsk"in the interests of the Ministry of Defense" of the Soyuz-2.1b carrier rocket with military satellites.

 However, according to the American version, this launch has completely different features.